IBM-Cloud/logistics-wizard/.github/CONTRIBUTING.md

 	- Steps to reproduce the problem
 	- Expected behavior
 	- Actual behavior
-3. Apply the proper labels, using the [Labels wiki page](https://github.com/IBM-Cloud/logistics-wizard/wiki/Labels) as a reference

 That's it!
 We will do our best to fix the bug as soon as humanly possible and keep you informed on its progress.